DJG-P45/Unplugged/README.md

 1. Clone the Unplugged Android project to your local machine.
 2. Import the local project into your Android Studio IDE.
-3. Create the file named "apikey.properties" in the project root folder.
+3. Create a file named "apikey.properties" in the project root folder.
 4. In the newly created properties file add ```ESKOM_SE_PUSH_KEY="<key-here>"```
-5. Where it says "<key-here>" provide your own EskomSePush API key.
+5. Where it says "key-here" provide your own EskomSePush API key.
 6. Build and run the project.

 ## App Usage